MartinPetkov/GCTF2021BeginnersQuestWriteups/6-misc-to-the-moon/README.md

 Let's ignore the Chinese characters then.
 That's probably my poor undeserving shell's best attempt at parsing the bytes.

 So which of the other encodings is it?
 It's naive to assume they're given in order, but honestly a high base encoding might make sense here.
+Most esolangs have immediately obvious syntax.

 Let's try a few bases in [CyberChef](https://gchq.github.io/CyberChef/) (a wonderful tool, especially for CTFs).
-Unfortunately, it only goes as high as base85, and that gives this error:
+Unfortunately, it only goes as high as base85, and that gives an error:

 ```
 From Base85 - Invalid character '魦' at index 0